Students are expected to attend classes. Excessive absences, as determined by the instructor, may result in a failing grade for any course.

 The fee for auditing a course is the same as the maintenance fee; AUDIT (T) is an enrollment status rather than a grade. it carries no implication concerning class attendance or skill accomplishment.
 Students may register for audit status in a course or change from audit to credit status, or credit to audit status during the 50 percent refund period.
 Students registering online must make the switch from credit to audit in person at the Admissions/Registration office during the same refund period.

-St. Louis Community College provides employment services to assist students in job hunting, interviewing and securing employment.
+St. Louis Community College provides employment resources and services to assist students and alumni in the job search process which includes:

 The St. Louis Community College operates a licensed child care center on its Florissant Valley campus.
 Initially, the center was established solely to provide affordable and convenient child care services for STLCC students with families who needed part-time, short-term child care while they were in class.
 The center now also cares for the children of faculty and staff as well as children from the community at-large.